London Eye is a giant Ferris Wheel at the heart of the capital and is one of the iconic symbols of modern London.

 If you can, avoid London Eye on the weekends.

-It is also best if you refrain from visiting the London Eye on Bank holidays and the UK School Holidays like Easter Holidays, the Summer and autumn break and the Christmas.
+It is also best if you refrain from visiting this London attraction on Bank holidays and the UK School Holidays like Easter Holidays, the Summer and autumn break and the Christmas.

 April-May, August, and October are among the peak months.